eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 Quick Start Guide
 #########################################################################################################
 How to use without deep details:
-1) Click in menu "File->Open Video" (any variant, but OpenCV has better accuracy)
+1) Click in menu "File->Open Video" (any variant)
-2) Check boundary box in "Video Box" where most subs will appear (you can move split lines for that in it): by default it is whole video.
+2) Check boundary box in "Video Box" where most subs will appear (for that you can move split lines in it): by default it is whole video.
 It is recommended to reduce area for search for getting less wrong detections and less timings splits.
 3) Check what horizontal alignment subtitles has on video relatively to selected boundary box "Center/Left/Right/Any" and set related value in "Text Alignment" property in "Settings" tab.
 Center - is in most case, so it set by default.